Data files

 What is a data file?

-You use data files to create offline applications that:
+You use to create that:

-• Display maps or scenes without a network connection.
+• Display or without a network connection.

 • Include data with an application install.